-Enjoy the food
+4. Enjoy the food

 One of the best things to do in Cinque Terre is to eat.
 Cinque Terre is full of great seafood and traditional Italian food.

 Just walking down the street you will find large cones of fried seafood that make a great snack or small meal.
 Not only is the seafood fresh, but also pretty cheap.

 Our favorite meal was at Il Pirata delle Cinque Terre located in Vernazza.

-Do some shopping
+5. Do some shopping

-Sprinkled through out all of the towns in Cinque Terre are local shops with all sorts of things to buy.
+Sprinkled throughout all of the towns in Cinque Terre are local shops with all sorts of things to buy.

-If you are a fan of truffles, balsamic vinegar, olive oil, wine or other typical Italian products this is a perfect place to pick a few things up.
+If you are a fan of truffles, balsamic vinegar, olive oil, wine, or other typical Italian products this is a perfect place to pick a few things up.

-Monterossa has the most shops, but Riomaggiore has several as well.
+Monterosso has the most shops, but Riomaggiore has several as well.

-Go for a hike
+6. Go for a hike

 One morning we hiked from Riomaggiore to Manarola, the next town over.
-The hike took about an hour and it was not easy.
+The hike took about an hour, and it was not easy.

-There was a very steep hike up and a very fast decent, but the views made it worth it.
-Not only do you have a great view of Riomaggiore as you leave the town but also a view of the ocean the entire hike and vineyards along the way.
+There was a very steep hike up and a very fast descent, but the views made it worth it.
+Not only do you have a great view of Riomaggiore as you leave the town but also take you past some stunning viewpoints of the Ligurian Sea the entire hike and terraced vineyards along the way.

 This is just one of the many hikes available to you in Cinque Terre.

-Regardless of the trail, make sure you take water, a snack and wear walking shoes.
+Regardless of the trail, make sure you take water, a snack, and wear walking shoes.

 I also recommend contacting where you are staying to ask them for recommended hikes based on the town you are staying in.